 The spring time from March to Mid-April, Brings the same excitement.
 But now the traffic is in the opposite direction.
-During this period, Hundreds of millions of exhausted birds, land around Eilat, after several days of crossing the Sahara Desert and the Sinai Peninsula.
+During this period, Hundreds of millions of exhausted birds, the land around Eilat, after several days of crossing the Sahara Desert and the Sinai Peninsula.

-The peak time is Mid-March when Eilat Birding festival takes place.
+The peak time is Mid-March when the Eilat Birding festival takes place.
 (Usually during the 3rd week of March).
 Don’t miss a visit to Eilat Birding Center if you are visiting the city during the spring.
 Another spot in the area is Lotan Nature and Bird Reserve.

 Additional sites for Bird Watching:

 - The Bet Shean region (Northern Jordan Valley), is a good place to see an interesting mixture of native and migrating birds, many attracted by the fish ponds and fields of the surrounding agricultural villages.
 The village of Kfar Ruppin has a birdwatching center, one of the best in the country.

 - The Jerusalem region, though more famous for its religious and historical sites, can be interesting for birdwatchers too.
 The best spot is the forested mountainous area just south and west of Jerusalem around the villages of Nes Harim & Ora.
 The Jerusalem Bird Observatory (JBO) is located in the gardens between the Knesset (Israel’s parliament) and the Supreme Court.
 Bird Ringing is conducted several days a week and guided tours are available by appointment.